ethanbass/chromConverter/README.md

 ### Further analysis

 For downstream analyses of chromatographic data, you can also check out my package [chromatographR](https://ethanbass.github.io/chromatographR/).
 For interactive visualization of chromatograms, you can check out my new package [ShinyChromViewer](https://github.com/ethanbass/ShinyChromViewer) (alpha release).

+## Contributing

+Contributions of source code, ideas, or documentation are very welcome.
+Please get in touch (preferable by opening a GitHub [issue](https://github.com/ethanbass/chromatographR/issues)) to discuss any suggestions or to file a bug report.
+Some good reasons to file an issue:

+- You've found an actual bug.
+- You're getting a cryptic error message that you don't understand.
+- You have a file format you'd like to read that isn't currently supported by chromatographR.
+(If you do this, please make sure to include a link to an example file!)
+- You have a new feature you'd like to see implemented.

+**Note:** Before filing a bug report, please make sure to install the latest development version of chromConverter from GitHub, in case your bug has already been patched.
+After installing the latest version, you may also need to refresh your R session to remove the older version from the cache.

 ### Other related packages